 Recreate your Slack channels in Twist

-To create a channel, simply click on the + next to your Channels header on the left and click New Channel:
+If you’re looking for a cleaner start, create new channels based on your important Slack channels instead of importing them.
+Simply click on the + next to your Channels header on the left and click New Channel:

 Create new channels that suit your team

-Once you’re done recreating Slack channels In Twist, figure out if you need to add a few more.
+Once you’re done bringing your Slack channels over to Twist, figure out if you need to add a few more.
 For instance, at Doist we use a combination of team channels and project channels:

 Team channels: Do your teams work closely together?
 Create team channels so they can collaborate regularly in a dedicated space.